HeRC-Global/antimicrobial_resistance_in_kenya/Report.md

 ### Implications

-- Kenya risks losing first-line antibiotics, leading to extended hospital stays, higher costs,and preventable deaths.
+- Kenya risks losing first-line antibiotics, leading to extended hospital stays, higher costs, and preventable deaths.
-- The One Health approach is promising but only effective with stronger enforcement,funding, and capacity building.
+- The One Health approach is promising but only effective with stronger enforcement, funding, and capacity building.
 - Without strengthened diagnostics, stewardship remains reactive rather than preventive.
 - Failure to regulate informal drug markets enables resistance to spread silently.